baldikacti/chienlab-tnseq/README.md

 Change the `results: "results/test/"` paramater to the directory that you want the results to be exported to.

 It is important to keep the forward slashed at the end of directory paths.

+The config file contains parameters for fasta and bed formatted gene feature references.
+Change those as needed for different organisms.

 5. Run the pipeline with select number of cores.